 At age nineteen, Arlene Schuiteman began keeping a journal.
 That daily discipline continued throughout her life, including thirty-four years of nursing and teaching in three African countries: South Sudan, Ethiopia, and Zambia.
 She then placed her Africa journals and letters into the hands of her friend, playwright Jeff Barker.
 He adapted Arlene’s writings into plays, and now they have become a book series: Sioux Center Sudan, Iowa Ethiopia, and Zambia Home.

 This third book in the trilogy covers the final decade of Arlene’s career, starting with the birth of a nation and passing through the death of Arlene’s mother.
 Arlene grapples with radically changing infrastructures and the Zambianization of medicine.
 Then, as she nears the end of her career, the HTLV-3 virus stuns the world.
 Arlene’s spiritual and emotional journal has never been richer or more complex than this fitting final chapter of her amazing journey.

 Arlene’s story has the power to transfix, pierce, and heal.
 This is more than historical record.
 Here is a winsome saga that declares the power of God to the next generation.
-About the Author

 Jeff Barker (MFA, Univeristy of South Dakota) is Professor Emeritus of Northwestern College in Orange City, Iowa.
 Jeff continues to teach doctoral students at the Robert E. Webber Institute for Worship Studies.
 Among his many awards, his historical drama Kin: The Trial of Carrie Buck won the Iowa Playwright’s Competition, and he was named the Iowa Professor of the Year.
 His other books include Performing the Plays of the Bible, authored with Thomas Boogaart.